benkeser/dsldensify/README.md

 - a hazard-based learner using gradient boosting, and
 - a direct Gaussian conditional density model.

-A simple example illustrates how `haldensify` may be used to train a discrete super learner on a small data set.
+A simple example illustrates how `dsldensify` may be used to train a discrete super learner on a small data set.
 In this example, we leverage a hazard-based density learner that uses `xgboost` and a simple, direct density estimate based on a homoscedastic, Gaussian linear model.